-Herengracht, November 2010.
-My first year in Amsterdam was spent living in a small apartment on Sint Willibrordusstraat, a quiet side street a short walk from the city’s fantastic Albert Cuyp Street Market.
+2. Herengracht, November 2010.
+My first year in Amsterdam was spent living in a small apartment on Sint Willibrordusstraat, a quiet side street a short walk from the city’s fantastic Albert Cuyp Market.
 When I then got a job working for a media production company in Amsterdam North, I began cycling to work.
-It was a journey that took me alongside some stunning canals and several scary tram tracks, before hopping onto the ferry at the back end of Centraal Train Station.
-This shot was taken on at around 7:30am in the morning en route to the office.
-To this day I don’t think I’ve ever had a more beautiful daily commute.
+It was a journey that took me alongside some stunning canals and over several scary tram tracks before hopping onto the ferry at the back end of Centraal Train Station.
+This shot was taken at 7:30am en route to the office.
+I don’t think I’ve ever had a more beautiful daily commute.

-Haarlemmerdijk, July 2013.
-Haarlemmerdijk is a cool street that’s so chilled out you feel like you’re experiencing real Amsterdam, away from the hordes of the great unwashed.
-It has an old time movie theater, an amazing bakery and a folksy fishmonger that serves up some mouthwatering Dutch Herring for those who can stomach it.
-But better than all that put together, perhaps even better than everything in the world put together, is the gooey glory of a pack of Stroopwafels!
-A waffle-biscuit creation packed with treacle/caramel, I dread to think how many of these I consumed during my four years in Amsterdam.
-I forget the name of the place on Haarlemmerdijk that sells these, but it can be found easily enough.
+5. Haarlemmerdijk, July 2013.
+Haarlemmerdijk is a gloriously preserved slab of traditional Amsterdam.
+It has an old time movie theatre, an amazing bakery dating back to the 1800s and a folksy fishmonger that serves up mouthwatering Dutch Herring for those who can stomach it.
+But better than all that, perhaps even better than everything in the world put together, is the gooey amazingness of a pack of Stroopwafels!
+For the uneducated, a stroopwafel is a waffle-biscuit creation packed with treacle and caramel.
+I dread to think how many of these I consumed during my years in the Dutch capital.

 For more on life here have a look through my other 5s on Amsterdam.